i3uex/CompareML/README.md

 ##  3. List of Machine Learning libraries and services supported

-*CompareML* version 1 support the following machine learning libraries and services ready to be isolated each one of them in a module of the pool of microservices
+*CompareML* version 1 support the following machine learning libraries and services ready to be isolated each one of them in a module of the pool of microservices:

 ### 3.1 Turi Graphlab Create